 Treatment will probably include cessation of alcohol.
 Continued consumption of alcohol damages the lining of your stomach and can lead to long-term complications like stomach cancer.
 You may be given antacids (proton pump inhibitors, H2 receptor blockers, or direct antacids) to minimize ongoing damage and prevent additional damage.
 Lifestyle modifications like avoiding spicy and acidic food can also help your GI lining repair over time.

-If you or a loved one live with a substance use disorder, contact The Recovery Village to speak to a representative about how individualized treatment programs can work for you.
+If you or a loved one live with a substance use disorder, contact The Recovery Village to speak to a representative about how individualized alcohol rehab treatment programs can work for you.
 Begin your healthier future today.

 Bernstein, Susan.
 “What Is H. Pylori?”
 WebMD, Oct.
 2009.
 Accessed April, 20 2019.